 MERCY RULE weaves together the story of John’s struggle to save his business and Cody’s struggles and triumph on his baseball team.
 It has a very strong Christian, moral worldview, with strong pro-capitalist elements.
 MERCY RULE is exemplary in terms of its content.
 It’s a very positive and uplifting movie.

+MERCY RULE is a well-written family movie starring Kirk Cameron.
+John Miller’s family prays together, eats together, reminisces about their deceased inspirational grandfather together, and attends sporting events together.
+They deeply love one another and stay steady in supporting each other through difficulties.
+A cunning environmentalist lobbyist tries to destroy John’s recycling business.
+Meanwhile, John’s son Cody works hard to succeed on his little league team.
+He dreams of pitching for the team.
 MERCY RULE has no negative worldviews or elements.
 It contains no sex or nudity, no foul language, and no violence.
 While the content, writing, and acting are generally very good for a movie of MERCY RULE’s budget, the movie feels a little long.
 All in all, however, it has good entertainment value.
 MERCY RULE is exemplary in terms of its content.
 It has a strong Christian moral worldview, with strong pro-capitalist elements.
 It depicts a business owner who takes pride in his work and struggles to save his business from a radical pro-environmentalist agenda set against him.
 MERCY RULE is a very positive, uplifting movie with no objectionable content.